VietLongTran/liamhz.github.io/md-blog/vulkan-fundamentals.md

 ## What Vulkan Is
 Vulkan is a graphics API that is designed to provide an accurate abstraction of how modern graphics processing units (GPUs) work.
 Unlike OpenGL, Vulkan is very verbose.
 Every detail related to the graphics API needs to be set up from scratch.
 The upsides to this are that you only use what you choose to, and you can better understand what's going on in your application and in doing so achieve much higher performance.

 This article is intended to be a concise overview of the fundamentals of Vulkan.
-It was written for somebody who knew Vulkan, but has forgotten many of the details (i.e. future me).
+It was written for somebody who knew Vulkan but has forgotten many of the details (i.e. future me).
 Most of the information here comes from the [Vulkan 1.2 Spec][001].

 Note: This article uses the [C++ bindings][002] for Vulkan